-Along the way, I’ve discovered a few resources and money saving tricks for stretching a budget while eating healthy foods, so I’ve compiled them in hopes that they can help you too!
+We’ve been eating a real food diet for years, and many of those years we were on a tight budget.
+Along the way, I’ve discovered a few resources and money-saving tricks for stretching a budget while eating healthy foods, so I’ve compiled them in hopes that they can help you too!

 This alone has made the biggest difference in reducing our food budget and staying on track eating healthy foods.
-Meal planning allows me to make some foods ahead and have them available for lunches or to re-purpose for dinners.
+Meal planning allows me to make some foods ahead and have them available for lunches or to repurpose for dinners.

 - Write down 14-28 recipes that your family likes that are healthy.
 If your budget is tight, pick recipes that are also inexpensive to make.